localallieshelp/frontend/README.md

 After yarn has finished, begin dev:

 ```
-gatsby develop
+netlify dev
 ```

-The site will be served at `localhost:8000`
+The site will be served at `localhost:8888`

 #### Admin CMS